-The Group financial statements have been prepared on a going concern basis based on cash flow projections, approved by the Board for the Group, for the period to 31 December 2025 (the 'Cash Flow Projections').
+The Group financial statements have been prepared on a going concern basis based on cash flow projections, approved by the Board for the Group, for the period to 31 December 2026 (the 'Cash Flow Projections').
 Funding requirements are reviewed on a regular basis by the Group's Chief Executive Officer and Chief Financial Officer and are reported to the Board at each Board meeting, as well as on an ad hoc basis if requested.
-Until sufficient cash is generated from its operations, the Group remains reliant on cash reserves of USD4.7 million at 31 December 2023 and the ongoing support of MidCap (borrowings of USD6.0 million at 31 December 2023) and other lending institutions to meet its working capital requirements, capital investment programme and other financial commitments.
-Repayment of the MidCap borrowings commenced in February 2024.
+Until sufficient cash is generated from its operations, the Group remains reliant on cash reserves of USD1.9 million at 31 December 2024 and the ongoing support of MidCap (borrowings of USD7.4 million at 31 December 2024 with USD3.0 million additional credit available from February 2025), and other lending institutions (borrowings of USD3.0 million at 31 December 2024) to meet its working capital requirements, capital investment programme and other financial commitments.

 In compiling the Cash Flow Projections, the Board has considered a downside scenario regarding the effect of reduced and delayed revenues due to slower market uptake of the Group's product offerings.
 The Cash Flow Projections prepared by the Board, including the downside scenario, indicate that the Group will still have cash reserves at the end of the forecast period.
-The Group's Cash Flow Projections assume that the MidCap revolving credit facility is available throughout the forecast period and that the term loan repayment begins in 2024.
-The availability of these facilities is dependent upon compliance with a rolling 12-month revenue covenant that is measured on a monthly basis.
-The Cash Flow Projections, including the downside scenario, indicate compliance with this covenant throughout the forecast period.
+The Group's Cash Flow Projections assume that the MidCap revolving credit facility and other credit facilities are available throughout the forecast period.
+The availability of the MidCap facility is dependent upon compliance with a rolling 12-month revenue covenant that is measured on a monthly basis.
+The other credit facility contains a debt service covenant related to the CellRight Technologies, LLC business unit which is measured on an annual basis.
+The Cash Flow Projections, including the downside scenario, indicate compliance with these covenants throughout the forecast period.